wustl-oncology/immuno_gcp_wdl_compute1/README.md

 After logging in, use journalctl to see if the instance start up has completed, and cromwell launch has completed.

+For details on how to recognize whether these processes have completed refer: [here](https://github.com/griffithlab/cloud-workflows/tree/main/manual-workflows#ssh-in-to-vm).

 ```
 gcloud compute ssh $INSTANCE_NAME
 journalctl -u google-startup-scripts -f